IBM

 IBM Planning Analytics (PA) allows administrator (admin) users to control users’ read and write access through different levels of object security.
 The system provides a set of redefined groups for admin purposes but allows custom groups to be created as well that users can belong to.
 Planning Analytics admins commonly use security controls to limit users’ access to elements within a dimension.
 This can be done by setting a security group’s access…

-Read MoreBest Practice for Number to String conversions in user-executed file exports in Planning Analytics
+Read MoreWhat are the best practices for number-to-string conversions in user-executed file exports in Planning Analytics?

 In some cases, it is necessary for a file to be exported by Planning Analytics as needed by the users of the system.
 In most cases this is done by using the ASCIIOUTPUT command in a TurboIntegrator process.
 When the export uses a NumberToString() function to convert one of the exported values from a number…